Digging deeperPlant Library

 A shrub for the winter garden, producing masses of amethyst-purple berries along the bare branches in fall through the winter, prized for cut flower arrangements, insignificant flowers; rounded for with arching branches, great in mass plantings

 Amethyst Coralberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent fuchsia berries from early fall to late winter.
 It features subtle white bell-shaped flowers along the branches in early summer.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The oval leaves do not develop any appreciable fall color.

 Amethyst Coralberry is a dense multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.